 Step.
 9→ Finally, click on the “Set Service Order” button and place the ethernet service at the top of the list.

 Also, Turn off Wi-Fi to Enable Ethernet connection on your Mac,

 This process will add the ethernet interface to your Mac and force your MacBook to connect to the internet using the ethernet connection even if the WiFi is enabled.

 Method 2: Remove and Add a New Ethernet on Mac

 Suppose you have an ethernet connection saved on your Mac, but you cannot use the internet even if it is connected.
 In that case, you should try removing the existing Ethernet from your Mac’s network settings and create a new ethernet interface on it.
 You add a new ethernet interface on your MacBook using the above method.
 To remove the existing Ethernet from your Mac, go through the procedure explained below.

 Step.
-1→ Head over to the Network settings by clicking on Apple logo from the top Menu > System preferences.
+1→ Head over to the Network settings by clicking on the Apple logo from the top Menu > System preferences.

 Step.
 2→ Now, select the existing ethernet connection from the list of network services.